devfhalley/PrayerCompanion/README.md

 The Prayer Alarm System provides the following features:

 - **Islamic Prayer Time Scheduling**: Automatically fetches and announces prayer times for Jakarta, Indonesia using the Aladhan API
+- **Pre-Adhan Announcements**: Configurable 10-minute and 5-minute pre-adhan announcements with customizable sounds for each prayer
+- **Tahrim Sound System**: Plays customizable tahrim sounds after each pre-adhan announcement
 - **Custom Alarm System**: Set alarms for specific times/days with repeat options and custom sounds (MP3 files or text-to-speech)
 - **Push-to-Talk**: Speak through the Android app and have your voice played through the Raspberry Pi speaker in real-time